emtee40/TextEditor_Android_SAF/README.md

 # Öppenlab Text Editor for Android

 A simple text editor for Android.

-This app uses the newer Storage Access Framework for file io so works well with Termux, Nextcloud, etc.

 It's free from all Google services and there's no tracking/analytics of any kind.

+## Features

+* Uses Storage Access Framework for file io so works well with Termux, Nextcloud, Google Drive etc.
+* Follows your device day/night theme
+* Markdown preview

 ## Releases